fikryfahrezy/let-it-go/README.md

-# 3-Tier Go Application
+# Let It Go

-A future-proof, object-oriented 3-tier Go application built with Echo framework, MySQL database, and structured logging using slog.
+A 3-tier Go application built with Echo framework, MySQL database, and structured logging using slog.

 ## Architecture